 What makes a good exhibition stand?

-• Shell Schemes – Shell Schemes are the most common stand you will see at exhibitions.
+- Shell Schemes – Shell Schemes are the most common stand you will see at exhibitions.
 They are partitioned booths with anywhere from one to three walls of display panels.
 It is often advisable to upgrade your shell scheme to include some or all of the following features: branding, graphics, flooring and furniture, audio and visual to maximise the impact of your stand and to stand out among other shell schemes.
-They have higher costs than basic pop-ups but create a bigger impact.
+They have higher costs than basic pop-ups but create a much bigger impact.

-• Modular Stands – Modular stands are, as the name implies, stands that have intuitive customisability to them.
+- Modular Stands – Modular stands are, as the name implies, stands that have intuitive customisability to them.
 This allows them to take a great many different shapes that can adapt to your market’s needs.

 Having Impactful Exhibition Stands